REGISTRATION IS CLOSED!

 Our 4th annual Fall Foliage ride promises to be better than ever!

 Members can log into their website account to register and non-members can join our club and activate their own account to register themselves too.

-Your registration fee includes: a lunch catered by Auluzio's catering (gourmet chili, brown rice, mixed greens salad, rolls, and a sticky bun, compliments of Tavern on the Square); 5 routes including GPS files and cue sheets; and rest stop beverages and ride nutrition.
+Your registration fee includes: Hot cider and coffee, a hot lunch catered by Aulizio's catering (expanded menu this year!), Tavern on the Square's famous sticky buns, 5 routes including GPS files and cue sheets; and rest stop/riding hydration and nutrition.

-When you check-in at the event, you'll receive an event wristband.
+When you check-in at the event, you will receive an event wristband.
 To receive your lunch and other event support, you must have your wristband on.

 ~ This event is RAIN or SHINE ~